priitkaard/kafka-ts/README.md

 -   **Consuming messages without consumer groups** - When you don't need the consumer to track the partition offsets, you can simply create a consumer without groupId and always either start consuming messages from the beginning or from the latest partition offset.
 -   **Low-level API requests** - It's possible to communicate directly with the Kafka cluster using the kafka api protocol.

+## Supported SASL mechanisms

+- PLAIN
+- SCRAM-SHA-256
+- SCRAM-SHA-512

+Custom SASL mechanisms can be implemented following the `SASLProvider` interface.
+See [src/auth](./src/auth) for examples.

 ## Backlog

-Minimal set of features required before a stable release:
+Minimal set of features left to implement before a stable release:

 -   Partitioner (Currently have to specify the partition on producer.send())
 -   API versioning (Currently only tested against Kafka 3.7+)
--   SASL SCRAM-SHA-512 support